-- redness, swelling, rash and itching at the injection site - o rash, itching or hives on the skin - o shortness of breath - wheezing or difficulty breathing - swelling of the face, lips, tongue or other parts of the body. - you are experiencing a low blood sugar level (a "hypo") when the dose is due.
+- redness, swelling, rash and itching at the injection site - rash, itching or hives on the skin - shortness of breath - wheezing or difficulty breathing - swelling of the face, lips, tongue or other parts of the body. - you are experiencing a low blood sugar level (a "hypo") when the dose is due.
 If you have a lot of hypos discuss appropriate treatment with your doctor. - the expiry date printed on the pack has passed, or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.
-The expiry date refers to the last day of that month.